QuantizationMixin

 1. Apply existing input quantizers to input tensors

-2. Apply existing parameter quantizers to the layer’s parameters
+2. Apply existing param quantizers to the layer’s parameters

 __quant_init__()